kevteg/numbers-translator/README.md

 This API can help you translate your numbers to plain english!
 (Up to a quadrillion, 15 zeros!) 🎊

-This API makes use of docker + django rest 🐳 🐍
+This project makes use of docker + django rest 🐳 🐍

 You can also try the API online here: https://kevteg.pythonanywhere.com/num_to_english